Eddie Rispone: John Bel Edwards 'hurt the reputation' of West Point with 'trial lawyer' service

 In a tweet later in the day, Rispone dubbed the governor's reaction to his radio comments as "typical fake liberal outrage."

 "John Bel Edwards is just mad about being called a liberal trial lawyer.
-Which he most obviously is."
+Which he most obviously is," he said.

+Ballard: Louisiana governor candidates' 'trial lawyer' riff on Gov. Edwards linked to relevant policy debate

+After a few weeks of trying to link Gov. John Bel Edwards with supporting unchecked immigration, the Democratic governor’s Republican opponent…

 Edwards told reporters, "I would defy you to find any bill that has passed the Legislature that I have signed into law that actually benefits trial lawyers since I have been governor.
 It hasn't happened."